 The MA in Linguistics gives you an in-depth understanding of central aspects of the language faculty and of language use.
-Core modules cover the formal study of language structure and the physical study of speech sounds, focusing particularly on the subject areas of syntax, phonetics and phonology.
-Option modules allow further exploration of the areas of language development and discourse studies.
+Core modules cover the formal study of language structure and the physical study of speech sounds, focusing particularly on syntax, phonetics and phonology.
+Option modules allow further exploration of language development and discourse studies.
 The programme also covers academic skills and research methods in the language sciences.
-Students are trained to carry out sound research and complete a final dissertation based on original work, under the guidance of a personal supervisor.
+Students are trained to carry out research and complete a final dissertation based on original work, under the guidance of a personal supervisor.

 The Masters degree is assessed by a combination of exams, coursework, and a dissertation.
 The course is suitable for students with no prior specialist knowledge of linguistics, as well as students who may have already done some linguistics in their first degree.
 Students with a substantial background in linguistics are encouraged to consider doing an MA by Research in linguistics.
 Students with a particular interest in Phonetics are encouraged to do an MA by Research in phonetics.